Fluid Antenna-Enabled Backscatter Communication under Imperfect Channel Observations: Problem Formulation

 where $\omega$ is the inertia weight, $c_1$ and $c_2$ are the cognitive and social learning coefficients, and $r_1,r_2\sim\mathcal{U}(0,1)$.
 The projection operator $\Pi_{\mathcal{X}}(\cdot)$ enforces feasibility by ensuring $u_i\in[1,K]$, $a_{1,i}\in[a_{\min},a_{\max}]$, and satisfaction of the energy-neutrality constraint in \eqref{prob:eh}.

 For each particle realization, the decoded port index $k_i$ determines the FAS port selected at the reader based on the noisy cascaded gain observations.
 The instantaneous backscatter rate corresponding to $(k_i,a_{1,i})$ is then evaluated and used as the particle fitness.
 Personal and global best solutions are updated accordingly.
 After convergence, the PSO yields the optimized solution $(k^\star,a_1^\star)$, whose performance is assessed using the OTA rate metric.
 Algorithm~\ref{alg:pso-fas-ambc} illustrates the PSO-driven optimization process in this paper.
+The computational complexity of the proposed PSO framework scales approximately as $\mathcal{O}(N N_p T)$, where $N$, $N_p$, and $T$ denote the number of channel realizations, particles, and iterations, respectively.